cocotb/cocotb/docs/source/library_reference.rst

     ANSI color codes if the output is a terminal (``isatty()``).

     ``COCOTB_ANSI_OUTPUT=1``
-       forces output to be ANSI-colored regardless of the type of ``stdout`` or the presence of :envvar:`NO_COLOR` ``COCOTB_ANSI_OUTPUT=0``
+       Forces output to be ANSI-colored regardless of the type of ``stdout`` or the presence of :envvar:`NO_COLOR`.
+    ``COCOTB_ANSI_OUTPUT=0``
-       suppresses the ANSI color output in the log messages
+       Suppresses the ANSI color output in the log messages.

 .. envvar:: NO_COLOR